What is Online Banking Fraud?

 - Malware

-- Keyloggers: Malware installed on a user’s device captures login information for online banking accounts.
+- Keyloggers: Malware installed on a user’s device captures keystrokes and login information for online banking accounts.

 - Man-in-the-Middle Attacks